kvzhao/Templates_uni10/README.md

 # Uni10 #

-This branch in link with the branch templates upder the uni10 repository on Bitbucket.
+This branch in link with the branch templates upder the uni10 repository on Bitbucket...

 Welcome to Uni10, the Universal Tensor Network Library.